andlabs/utf/README.md

 - Add a utf8RuneEncodedLength()/utf16RuneEncodedLength()?
 - Add a utf16IsSurrogate()? utfValidRune()? named rune constants?
 - Fix remaining MSVC warnings
-- Is `wchar_t` on MSVC signed?
-Because I need to cast to use these functions on a `WCHAR`
 - Write a real test suite sometime
 - Figure out the best way to make this eligible for https://github.com/nothings/single_file_libs#new-libraries-and-corrections-1 (can the license go at the bottom of the .c file? should it, for any other person ever?
 I've never dealt with file preambles before so I'm not sure what the subtleties are)